pravinthan/HyperSudokuSolver/README.md

 # hyper-sudoku-solver
-A variation of Sudoku is Hyper Sudoku.
-It variation uses the classic 9x9 grid with 3x3 regions, but defines four additional interior 3x3 regions in which the numbers 1−9 must appear exactly once (the shaded regions in the example below).
+Hyper Sudoku is a variation of Sudoku.
+It uses the classic 9x9 grid with 3x3 regions, but defines four additional 3x3 interior regions in which the numbers 1−9 must appear exactly once (the shaded regions in the example below).

 Hyper Sudoku puzzle and solution: